ohpensource/platform-cicd/README.md

         name: semver & changelog
         with:
           user-email: "user@email.com"
+          skip-commit: "true" # This is for testing so you don't polute your git history.
+Default value is false.
+          version-prefix: "v" # useful for repos that terraform modules where the versions are like "v0.2.4".
       - id: semver
         run: echo "::set-output name=service-version::$(cat ./version.json | jq -r '.version')"
     outputs: